 Magnus Cathedral and the Kirkjubøur Village

-On the first day we Tórshavn, we woke up with some snow outside.
-It was April but there was still snow in these beautiful islands in the middle of the Atlantic.
-We had breakfast looking outside to see if there was any glimpse of hope for the weather to open up so we could drive to Kirkjubøur and see Magnus Cathedral.
-On the first moment of sunshine outside, we took our bags and camera and drove a little less than 20 minutes to a tiny village that almost felt like it was abandoned.
+On the first day we Tórshavn, we woke up with snow outside.
+It was April, but snow was still on these beautiful islands in the middle of the Atlantic.
+We had breakfast, looking out to see if there was any glimpse of hope for the weather to open up so we could drive to Kirkjubøur and see Magnus Cathedral.

 The southernmost village on Streymoy is called Kirkjubøur and we have no idea how to say it without making a mistake.
 Sorry for that.
 This small village is home to less than a hundred people but, on the day that we were there, it felt like it was an abandoned place.
 We blame this on the rainy and cold weather.